ZhenglinZhou/HeadStudio/README.md

 ## Acknowledgements
 - HeadStudio is developed by ReLER at Zhejiang University, all copyright reserved.
+- Thanks [Duochao](https://github.com/dc-walker) and [Xuancheng](https://github.com/Maplefaith) to fix bugs and further develop this work.
 - Thanks [PlayHT](https://play.ht/), we use it for text to audio generation.
 - Thanks [TalkSHOW](https://arxiv.org/pdf/2212.04420.pdf), we use it for audio-based avatar driven.
 - Thanks [threestudio](https://github.com/threestudio-project/threestudio), [GaussianAvatars](https://github.com/ShenhanQian/GaussianAvatars/tree/main), [HumanGaussian](https://github.com/alvinliu0/HumanGaussian), [TADA](https://github.com/TingtingLiao/TADA), this work is built on these amazing research works.

+## Notes
+* If you have questions or find bugs, feel free to open an issue or email the first author (zhenglinzhou@zju.edu.cn)!

 ## Cite
 If you find HeadStudio useful for your research and applications, please cite us using this BibTeX: